danielbh/danielhollcraft.com/ui/pages/services/index.md

 ### Amazon Web Services (AWS) Cloud Architect

-As a soon to be [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/), I can help you leverage AWS to:
+As a [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/), I can help you leverage AWS to:
 - Provide a scalable, highly available and fault tolerant infrastructure for whatever your needs might be.
 - Create and automate the deployment of solutions based on best practices.
 - Craft solutions that are as efficient and inexpensive as possible.